rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 - An off-grid setup was found to be expensive due to high-cost Li-batteries.
-- An on-grid system with [net-metering](https://en.wikipedia.org/wiki/Net_metering) was found to be most feasible in terms of RoI especially for urban deployments where powercuts are rare or infrequent.
+- An on-grid system with [net-metering](https://en.wikipedia.org/wiki/Net_metering) was found to be most feasible in terms of ROI especially for urban deployments where powercuts are rare or infrequent.
 - For on-grid systems, most discoms (power distributing companies) including [DHBVN](https://esolarconn.dhbvn.org.in/) would install a net-meter that can